 Illegal Fishing: IUU Fishing

-Illegal fishing is behind almost one in every fish caught.
+Illegal fishing is behind almost one in every five fish caught.

 Illegal, unregulated and unreported (IUU) fishing is one of the most pressing issues affecting fisheries management.
 IUU fishing delivers billions of euros in profits for operators while defrauding consumers.
 Vessels engaged in IUU fishing activities do not comply with safety measures on board, do not use legal fishing gear, do not follow fisheries management regulations and do not comply with regulations on quotas, fishing areas, closed seasons nor prohibited species.